top of page

 Who is The Phantom?

 Now, the Phantom certainly stirred the pot last issue with his comments on Nick Erby.
-However, as the Editor points out, the spiteful and anonymous response from a select few readers was totally unwarranted and un-publishable.
+However, as the Editor points out, anti-social responses from a select few readers was totally unwarranted and un-publishable.
 The Phantom after all, may be a shadowy figure, but is still very sensitive!
 Steve's (Yesterday and Today Records) comments on John Williamson also irked a number of readers but did receive a few thumbs up in agreement!
 Gotta love those Bushwire letters!

 Nick Erby and John Williamson